CrossFit. Why would anyone do it? It's hard. It hurts. It's mentally and physically exhausting.

 Many times we just end up languishing in a pile of unfinished tasks, not knowing where to start, or what to do.

-The work at CrossFit is different.
-CrossFit says start here, finish there....Or...Do this.
+The work we do at CrossFit is different.
+CrossFit says start here, finish there...Or...Do this.
 We'll measure it.

 The work CrossFit offers is very simple.
 It lets us put our worry, anxiety, and hesitation on hold long enough to simply WORK.

 We need that.
 We need to know that our effort does things, that we can affect the world around us, that we're able to accomplish what we set out to do.

 Granted, it's not like we're doing a barn raising or something.
 We're not doing any ACTUAL work.
 We're doing work for work's sake, but it's still of great value.